 Kwanzaa is a weeklong celebration primarily held in the United States that honors African heritage in African American culture.
 On each day of Kwanzaa, a different principle is reflected upon such as Umoja (unity), Kujichagulia (self-determination), Kuumba (creativity) and more.

-This year, the Ohio History Connection has coordinated several events and opportunities for residents and visitors to attend this season in Columbus.
+This year, the Ohio History Connection as well as other local attractions have coordinated several events and opportunities for residents and visitors to attend this season in Columbus.

 See an outline of events below and keep checking back for more details and updates.